Updated July 31, 2023

 The Benefit of Variance

-- Variance helps in finding out all inefficient performance and the extent of inefficiency.
+- Variance helps in finding out all inefficient performances and the extent of inefficiency.

 - Variance method used for cost controls.

-- With the help of variance method results, a manager can make the decision about cost reduction.
+- With the help of variance method results, a manager can decide on cost reduction.

-- With the help of the variance method, profit planning works properly carried out by the top management.
+- With the help of the variance method, the top management properly carries out profit planning.

-Covariance gives positive or negatives values.
-Positives value indicate that two variable moves in the same direction whereas negative values show that two variable moves in the inverse direction.
-Positive Covariance shows that asset returns have moved in the same direction and both assets likely to have the same return.
-Negative covariance shows that the return moved in opposite directions and one asset has a positive return and others is likely to have a negative return.
-A high Covariance result indicates a strong relationship between two variables and a low value indicates a weak relationship between two variables.
-The covariance has a drawback it only measures the direct relationship between two assets and it cannot show the strength of a relationship between two assets.
+Covariance gives positive or negative values.
+Positives value indicate that two variables move in the same direction, whereas negative values show that two variables move in the inverse direction.
+Positive Covariance shows that asset returns have moved in the same direction, and both assets are likely to have the same return.
+Negative covariance shows that the return moved in opposite directions, one asset has a positive return, and others are likely to have a negative return.
+A high Covariance result indicates a strong relationship between two variables, and a low value indicates a weak relationship between two variables.
+The covariance has a drawback.
+It only measures the direct relationship between two assets and cannot show the strength of a relationship between two assets.

 The Benefit of Covariance

-- If a portfolio is highly volatile and there is a need to reduce that volatility in that case covariance method is used for comparison of the combined portfolio.
+- If a portfolio is highly volatile and there is a need to reduce that volatility, the covariance method is used to compare the combined portfolio.

 - It uses in the diversification of the portfolio.

-It uses in Stock market and stock trading for the construction of portfolios to identify stocks that are a good place to work together.
+It uses in the Stock market and stock trading to construct portfolios to identify stocks that are a good place to work together.

 Head To Head Comparison Between Variance vs Covariance (Infographics)